ShubhamAnmol/react_projects/mini_context/README.md

-# Attemp to understand react's context API
+# Attempt to Understand React's Context API

-=> Hooks used
+## Hooks Used

-    1. CreateContext
+1. `createContext`
-    2. UseContext
+2. `useContext`

+## What I Learned

-=> Understood createcontext's provider and consumer
+- Understood `createContext`'s Provider and Consumer
-=> Also understood contextProvider functionality
+- Learned about `ContextProvider` functionality

+## Project Description

+This is a dummy project to explore the Context API.
+You can give input to one component, and then it is passed to another component using the Context API, where it is read and displayed.